What Is Cytomegalovirus?

 The symptoms of a CMV infection vary.
 Most babies infected before birth usually show no symptoms after delivery.
-Those who do may have:
+But some may:

 Older kids and teens who are infected may have mono-like symptoms, including tiredness, muscle aches, headache, fever, and an enlarged liver and spleen.
-These symptoms tend to be mild and usually last only 2 to 3 weeks.
+These symptoms tend to be mild and usually last only 2–3 weeks.

-CMV can cause serious infections in people who have had organ transplants or those with weakened immune systems.
-In someone with AIDS or HIV, CMV infection may involve the lungs, nervous system, gastrointestinal tract, and the eyes, sometimes causing blindness.
+CMV can cause serious infections in people who have had organ transplants or those with weak immune systems.
+In someone with AIDS or HIV, CMV infection may affect the lungs, nervous system, gastrointestinal tract, and the eyes, sometimes causing blindness.

 How Long Does CMV Infection Last?